wizmo2/TAudio-Case/README.md

 - •	interchangeable center caps for speaker, [128x64 SSD1306 two-color I2C oled](https://www.amazon.com/gp/product/B072Q2X2LL), [240x240 ST7789 color SPI oled](https://www.amazon.com/gp/product/B08FB77YY2)
 - 3 external buttons
 - up to 1250mA Lithium Battery

-## Other Projects

-Twatcher-dial

-a1s-soundbar

-## Squeezebox-Spinner
-This project was designed for a Squeezelite-ESP32 project used with Home-Assistant as an audio and visual notification device.

 Step files in [case](case/) folder.
 Print with natural white PLA (translucent) for LEDs
 NOTE:  The board is a sketch only.
 Dimensions may not be accurate.